 This concludes the preview of Drowned Sea…

-She promised to protect her daughter.
-Then the pirates attacked.
-Now Lilyth will stop at nothing to get her kidnapped daughter back—even when that means posing as the champion of a goddess, brainwashing an army of cultists, and igniting a war so bloody that it threatens to awaken the ancient horrors of the Drowned Sea.
+Lilyth the Red, an elite assassin, made a promise to her family.
+She failed to keep it.
+Now, she will stop at nothing to hunt down the pirates who wronged her—even posing as the champion of a goddess, brainwashing an army of cultists, and igniting a war so ruthless that it threatens to awaken the ancient horrors of the Drowned Sea.

 Still not sure?
 Wow, tough customer...
 Here's a trailer.